soundhound/houndify-sdk-go/README.md

 }
 ```

-For a voice search, create a VoiceRequest and channel for partial transcripts
+For a voice search, create a VoiceRequest and channel for partial transcripts.
+The audio to be streamed must already be the correct encoding that the server requires.
+See the [Houndify Docs](https://www.houndify.com/docs/) for details.
+There are example audio files to test with in `test_audio`.

 ```go
 req := houndify.VoiceRequest{